Skip to content

 This is the rule most teams get wrong, and the consequences are insidious.
 GA4 ecommerce events (view_item, add_to_cart, purchase, etc.) use the ecommerce key in the dataLayer.
 Because of how GTM merges dataLayer objects, if you push a new ecommerce event without first clearing the old one, GTM may merge the old and new ecommerce objects together.

 The result: phantom products appearing in your reports.
-A user who viewed Product A and then purchased Product B might have both products listed in their purchase event if you don't clear.
+A user who viewed Product A and then purchased Product B might have both products listed in their purchase event if you do not clear between pushes.

 dataLayer.push({ ecommerce: null });